sevdas/sevdas/README.md

 ### Hello, it is Sevda here!

-I am an ex-fashion designer | physical product developer, passionate about building thoughtful things, branding, arts, and cognitive science.
+I am an ex-fashion designer | physical product developer, passionate about building thoughtful things, branding, visual arts, and cognitive science.

 After several years (actually 7) of fashion journey, I started learning to code so I can develop my logical reasoning, and problem-solving skills, plus I could still build stuff yet in a more sustainable way!
 Following a few UX/UI principles,